 When buying any product, researching safety and quality can be nerve-wracking, especially with CBD.
 Being ripped off with your CBD is a justifiable worry.
 At 502 Hemp we strive to educate our customers and community about all things CBD.
-If you would like the basics of CBD, please read our CBD 101 blog here.
 When purchasing a CBD product, we want to help you to be informed.
 502 Hemp has a few tips on safeguards against CBD rip off.

 Expect Knowledgeable Staff

-Don’t get ripped off by a CBD company.
-Being informed as a CBD consumer is powerful.
 Knowledgeable staff working in a CBD company/store is a crucial part of you being informed.
-Knowledgeable staff should be able to consult with you concerning CBD industry terms and the science behind CBD and how it works in your body.
+A CBD company at any point should be able to consult with you concerning CBD industry terms and the science behind CBD and how it works in your body.
 There are some drug interactions with CBD and concerns that need to be worked through during a CBD consultation.
 If you can’t ask questions or the store isn’t able to answer your questions, then they are simply selling CBD and more-in-likely have no idea how to truly help you.
-Additionally, watch for deals on-line that include a free product that states “just pay for shipping.”
-Often these are subscription programs disguised as a free product and you will be billed monthly for a product that may not contain any CBD at all.
-Unfortunately, there are a lot of scammers in this industry.
-502 Hemp has 10 years in the hemp industry and opened due to the poor quality of products being sold at local health food stores and lack of real knowledge on the subject.
-Why settle for subpar information when it comes to your health?
-502 Hemp will always consult with you and answer any questions you may have, because they know the answers.
-502 Hemp is here to help you find the best product that works for you and 502 Hemp only carries the best products on the market.
-Being healthy starts at 502 Hemp, your local CBD Wellness Center.
+502 Hemp will always consult with you and answer any questions you may have.